mongodb-js/charts-embed-sdk/examples/charts/timeline-charts-example/README.md

 9. Select the **Javascript SDK** option

 10. Note the **Chart ID** and the **Base URL**, as you will need them for running the demo.
-Ensure you have whitelisted all the fileds you want to use filters for.
+Ensure you have whitelisted all the fields you want to use filters for.

 ## Running this Sample with your data